nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Validating the access token using token introspection endpoint
 * Validating the JWT access token using public key is sufficient in most of the cases.
-* But for security reasons, if t token is revoked at the OAuth server before expiry,
+* But for security reasons, if the client application revokes an access token at the OAuth server before expiry, the resource would not know about the token revocation.
+* So to accommodate scenarios like token revocation a

 ## References
 - OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow